by-jp/www.byjp.me/content/notes/twitter/171521764692725760/index.md

 - from-twitter
 - lenny
 ---
-26 years of not hearing the word 'Brobdingnagian' and the day after{{< friend "lenny" >}} introduces it to me I read it at work.
+26 years of not hearing the word 'Brobdingnagian' and the day after {{< friend "lenny" >}} introduces it to me I read it at work.